Baauer: 2019

 In 2019 he featured on two songs on Rico Nasty's Anger Management mixtape, alongside the Atlanta hip hop duo Earth Gang.
 The tracks were co-produced by Kenny Beats.

 Baauer's music was also featured in numerous campaigns and video games this year, including FIFA 20 and with an original song for Grand Theft Auto Online alongside Danny Brown and Channel Tres.
 Baauer's track "GoGo!" was used in a 2018 trailer for the League of Legends European Championship.
 His track "3AM" was later featured as theme music on KSI's YouTube.

 Planet's Mad

 In 2020 Baauer announced his second album Planet's Mad for release on June 5, 2020, via LuckyMe.
 It was later delayed to June 19, 2020.
 He announced the title track as the first single with an animated video directed by Actual Objects Studio, receiving a Vimeo Staff Pick.
 "Planet's Mad" was also used in a Vauxhall car commercial.

+U

+In April 2026, he announced his album U, scheduled to release on June 12, 2026.

+The first single for the album was "Better", released on April 21, 2026.
+On May 20, 2026, Baauer released "Supersonic" and "U Give Me Love" as dual singles.
+On June 10 2026, two days before the release of the album, "Calling Out For U" and "Somebody" were also released as dual singles.

+U was released June 12, 2026 alongside a full-length album visualizer.